tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 ### Render the Files via render_template

 Now that you've created the necessary HTML static files, let's see how you can use `render_template` to send the files to the browser.
-If you've gone through the previous lesson, the following code snippet should be familiar.
+Here, the following code snippet should be familiar to you.
 Here, we'll be exposing two API endpoints for accessing the static files from your browser:

 ``` python{4,11,16}
 # app.py